 Monobenzone creams appear to cause depigmentation by killing the skin’s melanocytes.
 However, later studies have shown that while it probably kills melanocytes in the epidermis, it has no effect on the follicular reservoir.
-Therefore, it is not unusual for spots of original color to return after a few years of good results.
+Therefore, it is not unusual for spots of original colour to return after a few years of good results.
 Sun exposure may possibly speed up the return of pigmentation.

 In vitiligo sufferers, monobenzone use may lead to pigment-free skin within 1 to 2 years.
-However, monobenzone has unpredictable effects, and even vitiligo sufferers being treated with monobenzone by their doctors have difficulty maintaining their even and white color.
+However, monobenzone has unpredictable effects, and even vitiligo sufferers being treated with monobenzone by their doctors have difficulty maintaining their even and white colour.
 Spots of pigmentation may reappear after several years because of the follicular reservoirs that can produce melanin.

 Michael Jackson (may he rest in peace), was the world’s most famous person with vitiligo.
-Yet, even after what was probably years of intense monobenzone treatment with the best doctors and all the resources he had, Michael Jackson still had to live under a veil of make-up and gloves.
-It is important to realize that even for vitiligo sufferers being treated with monobenzone by their doctors, make-up and other ways of camouflaging the skin often become a way of life, as patches of color may remain resistant to depigmentation.
+Yet, even after what was probably years of intense monobenzone treatment with the best doctors and all the resources he had, Michael Jackson still had to live under a veil of makeup and gloves.
+It is important to realize that even for vitiligo sufferers being treated with monobenzone by their doctors, make-up and other ways of camouflaging the skin often become a way of life, as patches of colour may remain resistant to depigmentation.

 Yet another downside… monobenzone poses risk to others